abeleinin/gp-navigation/README.md

 sudo apt install ros-noetic-tf2-sensor-msgs
 ```

-If you're interested in using our environments, please download the model files from this [OneDrive link](https://indiana-my.sharepoint.com/:f:/g/personal/aleinin_iu_edu/Esf6rV39RNtPrzw9a7iT24cBjYHK_rlYWmthE26xXv_ZOw?e=mCygab) into the `gp-navigation` package directory.
+3. Download the model files for simulation environments a and b from this [OneDrive link](https://indiana-my.sharepoint.com/:f:/g/personal/aleinin_iu_edu/Esf6rV39RNtPrzw9a7iT24cBjYHK_rlYWmthE26xXv_ZOw?e=mCygab) into the `gp-navigation` package directory.

-3. Build workspace:
+4. Build workspace:

 ```
 cd ../..